Hot Flashes

 Hormone replacement therapy and conventional medications

-Hormone replacement therapy is a good option when your menopausal symptoms are so severe that they are disrupting your life or become so debilitating your quality of life is negatively impacted.
+Hormone replacement therapy is a good option when your menopausal symptoms are so severe that they are disrupting your life or become so debilitating that your quality of life is negatively impacted.
 Hormones can be given as a pill, a gel, a cream, or a patch.

 Alternative therapies